 St. Charles considers extending power contract with hesitation over coal, sustainability concerns

-Amid a national push toward clean, renewable energy, St. Charles faces a decision to either agree to a long-term contract extension with its current coal-reliant energy provider or explore other options.
+Amid a national push toward clean, renewable energy, St. Charles faces a decision to either agree to a long-term contract extension with its coal-reliant energy provider or explore other options.

 “There is really no viable reason to join another joint action agency.
 There is no viable reason to form a new joint action agency.
 There is no viable reason for short-term agreements with openness to market volatility and price instability,” Suhr said.
 “There is no reason to increase staff and resources just to say that we do it all ourselves.
-There is, however, one very viable solution, and that is to continue our long-term relationship with IMEA beyond 2035.”
+There is, however, one very viable solution and that is to continue our long-term relationship with IMEA beyond 2035.”

 IMEA President and CEO Kevin Gaden, Director of Government Affairs Staci Wilson and General Counsel Troy Fodor gave the presentation to committee members.